 - Neurological conditions – including traumatic brain injuries, petit mal seizures, grand mal seizures, and ALS.

 - Multiple bodily system conditions – including down syndrome.

-- Claimant fails to meet basic technical requirements.
-Often, SSA will deny claims due to technical issues, such as the claimant earns more than the substantial, gainful work activity limits or have inadequate work credits to receive benefits.
+- The claimant fails to meet basic technical requirements.
+Often, SSA will deny claims due to technical issues, such as the claimant earns more than the substantial, gainful work activity limits or have inadequate work credits to receive benefits;

 - The claimant was convicted of a crime.
 SSA regulations prohibit incarcerated individuals from earning disability benefits.
 Once a person is released, SSA will allow him or her to earn disability benefits again.
 Additionally, incarcerated individuals can receive SSDI benefits while imprisoned.
 Additionally, if a claimant’s medical condition is the result of, or was worsened by, the commission of a felony, he or she will not be eligible for benefits.
 If a claimant is on probation or parole, he or she is not entitled to SSDI benefits for any month a claimant violates the terms of his or her release.

 If you believe that you are entitled to Social Security Disability benefits, it is critical that you contact an experienced disability lawyer in South Florida right away.
 The attorneys at Englander Peebles based in Fort Lauderdale can assist you in navigating the Security Disability benefits claims process.
 We provide a free and confidential initial consultation.
 Contact the law firm of Englander Peebles at (954) 500-4878 or through our online form today to schedule your free consultation.